Warwick County F.C.: History

-Following the examples of Notts County and Derby County, both of which were, in origin, county cricket clubs, the Warwickshire CCC decided to start up a football division in 1887, playing at the Edgbaston ground during the winter.
+Following the examples of Notts County and Derby County, both of which were, in origin, county cricket clubs, the Warwickshire CCC decided to start up a football division in 1887, playing at the Edgbaston ground during the winter, and receiving heavy backing from the Ansells brewery, which hinted at offering sinecure jobs for quasi-professional players.
 However, whereas Notts had a clean slate, and Derbyshire only had works or school sides with which to compete, by 1887 the Birmingham football scene was fully mature, with Aston Villa, West Bromwich Albion, Birmingham St George's, and Small Heath Alliance all being professional clubs with strong fanbases.
-Consequently, despite the resources of the cricket club, County failed to gain a foothold, with "good gates" being elusive, and the media being "always asserted that the venture was a hopeless one".
+Consequently, despite the resources of the cricket club, County failed to gain a foothold, with "good gates" being elusive, and the media "always asserted that the venture was a hopeless one".

 Further, the name caused confusion, with a number of county football associations assuming the club was the representative club of the Warwickshire Football Association (an organization which did not exist) and inviting it to play representative fixtures.

-The first competitive game the club played was in the Birmingham Senior Cup in 1887-88, losing 11-0 at home to Aston Villa, albeit in front of 5,000 spectators.
-Nevertheless this showed the impossibility the new club faced in bridging the gap.
+The first competitive game the club played was in the Birmingham Senior Cup in 1887–88, losing 11–0 at home to Aston Villa, albeit in front of 5,000 spectators.
+Nevertheless, this showed the impossibility the new club faced in bridging the gap.
 In fact, in its four entries to the local competition, it only reached the second round once.
+The club's committee acknowledged this, and the club was the instigator for the new Warwickshire Association, to provide the club with less daunting competitive fixtures.